rails/rails/guides/source/association_basics.md

 $ bin/rails generate model comment content:string
 ```

-After running the generators, we should end up with models that look like this:
+After running the generators, our models should look like this:

 ```ruby
 # Schema: entries[ id, entryable_type, entryable_id, created_at, updated_at ]